joshgerdes/jekyll-uno/_posts/2016-12-13-bginfo-configuration-user-deployment-using-group-policy.md

 Right click bat file and Open with, Notepad

 Go back to Windows Explorer; we now need to get the Group Policy location/path.
-Right Click on the Address pane and select ;Copy as Text
+Right Click on the Address pane and select;Copy as Text

 Enter in the following detail (the <a href="///\\DOMAIN">\\DOMAIN</a> till the Logon path is the location of your Group Policy, copied from Step 13) and click Save: